Damon118/MS2---Visit-Dingle-Co.-Kerry/testing.md

 - The website was viewed on a variety of devices such as Desktop, tablet, iPhone 7 & iPhone X. All formats were correctly structured and displayed well.

 - I completed a vast array of detailed and comprehensive testing of my site to ensure that all links functioned correctly.
-This composed of navigating through each page of my site and clicking every link/button that is available to a user (as part of their UX journey) to ensure that everything was fucntioning correctly.
+This composed of navigating through each page of my site and clicking every link/button that is available to a user (as part of their UX journey) to ensure that everything was functioning correctly.
 I examined the user stories indicated in the UX section of this document to ensure my site achieved each of these objectives.

-- I requested the my project be peer viewed twice on Slack by my fellow students.
-I received several positive reviews and important recommendations which I implemented into my project on both occasions.
-  A number of my fellow students tested my site in it's entirety and confirmed the site functioned correctly and as expected.

 - [Responsinator](https://www.responsinator.com/) was used to confirm responsiveness on different device resolutions.